Download manager

 Please cite the data as indicated.

-Period of layers [forecasting and transferability]
+Period of layers

-Depth of layers [realm]
+Depth of layers

 The benthic layers were produced with an interpolation process considering the geographic position and depth of cells, as inferred from a bathymetry layer.
 Since focal cells included a wide range of depth values, benthic layers are available for the minimum, average and maximum depths.

-Layer Unit Max Mean Min Lt.
+Variable Unit Max Mean Min Lt.
 Max Lt.
 Min Range

-Salinity PSS
+Salinity -

-Dissolved molecular oxygen mol.m-3
+Dissolved molecular oxygen mmol . m-3

-Primary productivity g.m-3.day-1
+Primary productivity mmol . m-3

 pH -